Discover What Our Customers

 If you are a first-time investor, you will likely find fewer lenders on the market able to offer an SPV buy to let mortgage since many have a minimum number of years’ experience as one of their criteria.

 Experience demonstrates that you will be able to ensure you have tenants for your property, know how to maintain it and have a track record of making good on mortgage repayments.

-You are likely to find the deposit requirements are a little higher, and the interest rates less competitive.
-If you are looking for an SPV BTL mortgage as a new investor, give us a call!
+You are likely to find the deposit requirements are a little higher and the interest rates less competitive.
+If you are looking for an SPV buy to let mortgage as a new investor, give us a call!

 They are usually considered riskier to the lender because they expect them to be more challenging to resell should the property ever be repossessed.

 Higher risk properties include:

 If you are looking to invest in a 'non-standard' property, that doesn't mean that you won't be able to secure a competitive SPV buy to let mortgage.

 We advise that you work with an expert broker who can indicate the lenders who they know will be able to consider your mortgage application.